snarfed/beautifulsoup/README.txt

 The ['lxml', 'xml'] tree builder sets .is_xml to True; the other tree builders set it to False.
 If you want to parse XHTML with an HTML parser, you can set it manually.

+= Running the unit tests =

+Here's how to run the tests on Python 2.7:

+ $ cd bs4
+ $ python2.7 -m unittest discover

+Here's how to do it with Python 3.2:

+ $ ./convert-python3.2
+ $ cd python3.2/bs4
+ $ python3.2 -m unittest discover